-So why would you power pump?
-It’s an option for pumping women who are concerned about milk supply and want to give their supply a boost. (**Research shows that the BEST way to boost supply is to nurse at the breast often.
+So why would you try power pumping?
+It’s an option for pumping women who are concerned about milk supply and want to increase their breastmilk supply. (**Research shows that the BEST way to boost supply is to nurse at the breast often.
 We know this isn’t an option for every mom, but opt for breastfeeding over pumping whenever possible.**) Before you try this, make sure you actually have a supply issue.
 Many moms are concerned they have low supply although they’re actually producing a normal and healthy amount of breastmilk.
-Check in with a local IBCLC to see if supply is a real issue of yours and if power pumping is the best option for you.
+Check in with a local IBCLC to see if supply is a real issue for you and if power pumping is the best option.

 You typically only need to power pump for 2-3 days before you see a result.
 Then you can return to your normal pumping routine until you feel like it needs another little kick start.

 You may also like…